cartesi/docs/cartesi-rollups/development/retrieve-outputs.md

 </Tabs>

-For example, sending an input payload of `“2”` to the application using Cast or `sunodo send generic` will log:
+For example, sending an input payload of `“2”` to the application using Cast or `cartesi send generic` will log:

 ```bash
 Received finish status 200